Star-Xcd/Star-Xcd.github.io/index.md

 ## Contact

 I'm always interested in discussing robotics, AI, and potential collaborations.
 Feel free to reach out via [email](mailto:xcd22@mails.tsinghua.edu.cn) or connect with me on [GitHub](https://github.com/Star-Xcd)!

----

-*This site is under active development.
-Check back for updates on my latest research and projects.*